“I would not suffer cruelties and indignities perpetrated against me or those close to me to pass without consequence.”

 “He doesn’t control the trusts though, right?
 I mean it’s in my name and I can talk to someone about it?
 Find out the details?”

-GM: “Sweetie, why do you want to know?” her mother asks uncomfortably.
+GM: “Sweetie, why do you want to know?”
+Celia’s mother asks uncomfortably.

 Celia: “Because I want to be prepared in case anything happens.
 I don’t want to be up, um, brown creek.”